-The Company completed a diamond drilling program at its Ulu and Hood River Properties in September 2020.
-The program entailed 7,624 metres of diamond drilling in thirty-eight diamond drill holes on the Properties.
+The Company completed a diamond drilling program at its Ulu Gold Project in September 2020.
+The program entailed 7,624 metres of diamond drilling in thirty-eight diamond drill holes.
 Ten holes were drilled at the Flood and Gnu zone deposits in an effort to; provide additional geologic information and confirm certain aspects of the geology models, to improve drill hole density and allow for possible upgrading of the resource category, and to expand the resource base.
-Twenty-eight holes were drilled to test exploration targets on both the Ulu and Hood River Properties, including fourteen in the NFN zone.
+Twentyeight holes were drilled to test exploration targets on both the Ulu Gold Project, including fourteen in the NFN zone.